pcha/intellij-bloblang/README.md

 ## Install
 ### From Marketplace
-This alternative keeps the plugin updated.
+This alternative is the better to keep the plugin updated.
 Since the plugin is in the very beginning of its development, it isn't in the stable channel but in the EAP.
 For installing plugins from this channel you have to add the repository to your plugins repositories list.
 1. Press `Ctrl+Alt+S` for Linux and Windows or `⌘`, for Mac to open the IDE settings and select **Plugins**.
 2. On the Plugins page, click![The Settings button](https://resources.jetbrains.com/help/img/idea/2021.3/icons.general.gearPlain.svg)  and select **Manage Plugin Repositories**.
 3. In the **Custom Plugin Repositories** dialog, click ![The Add icon](https://resources.jetbrains.com/help/img/idea/2021.3/icons.general.add.svg) and specify the URL `https://plugins.jetbrains.com/plugins/eap/18756`.